Alex-Cannon/alex-cannon.github.io/_posts/2019-06-12-what-you-need-to-get-a-job.md

 date:   2019-06-12 00:00:00 -0600
 tags: getting-a-job
 ---
-Want to get into Software Development?
-This post is for you.
-In this blog I'll talk about the steps you can take to get a job as a software developer.
-It is challenging to get into the industry so I hope this information will be valuable to you.
+Want to get a job as a Software Developmer?
+Great!
+It can be _very_ challenging to get into the industry, so I hope this blog post will help you get a job.

-A little bit of background about me: My name is Alex Cannon.
-I've been teaching myself software developement for the past 2 years and I'm excited to say I've accepted a DevOps internship that I hope will transition into a job.
-I create videos and blogs about software development so [subscribe](https://www.youtube.com/channel/UCLX0n9oWmGkjKmK8iuPf8wQ?view_as=subscriber) if you'd like to hear more from me.

-If you're like me, maybe you taught yourself.
-Maybe you went to college or went through a bootcamp.
-There's a lot of content out there on advice for getting a software developer job.
-Let's make this simple.
-Here's my advice in one sentence:

-_You need **Experience**._

-Yep.
-Getting a job as a developer is that simple.
-Get experience.
-Even junior/entry-level developers and interns need experience. **Yes, even interns need experience!** Gauge how much experience you need by looking at job boards.
+I'm a self-taught developer.
+Maybe you taught yourself, went to college, or went through a coding bootcamp.
+If you've started applying to jobs, you may find that getting a job is as difficult as learning to program!

+The first thing you should realize about this industry is...

+_The IT industry highly values **Experience**._

+The more experience you can get, the better.
+Understandably, companies are scared of hiring developers that don't know how to code as they cost ~twice as much as regular employees.
+Simple, right?

-_"Hey!
-That's a catch-22.
-I can't get experience without a job."  --Jane Doe_
+_"But Alex, that's a catch-22.
+I can't get experience without a job." --Negative Nancy_

-Who said you need a job to get experience?
-I imagine you have some skill if you're reading this.
-Now, you need to use it.
-Below are ways you can gain experience.
+False!
+We don't give up just because people quote catch-22.
+The reality is this: **You can get experience without a job.** It's very simple (and I love me some simple!).
+Below are several ways to get experience:

 1. <u>Write Software for people</u>
     * Write Software for non-profits.
-        * Fastest way to start writing software for people.
+        * Easy &amp; fast way to start writing software for people.
-        * They aren't worried about deadlines.
+        * Flexible on deadlines.
-        * Volunteer work looks good on your resume.
+        * Volunteer work looks great on your resume.
-    * Write Software for acquaintances.
+    * Write Software for your business.
-        * Why don't I write software for family/friends?
-Because I don't want to lose family/friends.
-It's OK if your relationship turns sour for an acquaintances.
+        * You could create a business and start developing an app, website, etc. and try to make money.
+On your resume, you can put "Owner and Lead Software Engineer".
+        * If you choose to do this, **be honest**.
+Don't try to decieve anyone into thinking you have more experience than you do.
+        * You'll likely lose money (most businesses fail), so I recommend keeping your expenses low and focusing on getting a product out to market with as small a budget as possible.
-    * Write Software for businesses.
+    * Write Software for friends of friends or businesses.
-        * At this point, you could create a business-as entity and **all of the sudden, you're working as a developer for your business-as entity.** Now, if an employer asks, you should tell them yes, you own the business. <u>Don't lie</u>.
-The whole point is to gain experience, not decieve people.
-        * It can be difficult to get customers, especially since you don't have experience.
-Try to network.
-Go to meetups and ask people how _you_ can help _them_.
-        * You _may_ have to charge less.
-But, remember, you're doing _them_ a favor.
-You're work _is_ valuable.
+        * You can network around and see if there's work you can do for a friend of a friend.
+I don't recommend doing business with close friends in case the deal doesn't work out.
+        * You will probably have to keep your rates low as you don't have a ton of experience.
 2. <u>Write Software for practice</u>
-    * Tutorials do NOT count.
-Monkeys can follow tutorials.
-You aren't a monkey, are you?
-Show me you aren't.
+    * Tutorials don't count as practice. _Show_ people you can do better than a monkey!
     * Any software your write for practice should be a project.
 What do I consider a project?
         1. Must do _something_!
         2. Must be **complete!**
         3. Try to make it _different_ and _more_ impressive than other people's projects.
         4. For example, I worked with a team to clone airbnb.
 How many people have cloned airbnb?
 Not a lot.
 Of course we could've made our own _creative_ project that would have been _more_ different and/or impressive.

 Simple, right?
-So, you have 2 options to get experience. <b>I highly, highly recommend that you <u>write software for people.</u></b> It is tremendously more valuable than writing software for practice.
+So, you have 2 options to get experience. **I recommend that you <u>write software for people as much as you can.</u>** Writing software for other people is simply more impressive than writing software for fun or practice.

 Think about this: You're a business.
 Who would you pick: